snu-mllab/GuidedQuant/README.md

 <summary><i>Click to expand the commands for reproducing the results in the paper.</i></summary>
 <br>

-Currently, this section is only tested on Llama-2 model family.
+Currently, this section is only tested on Llama model family.

 ### Dependencies & Preparation